 When can I return to normal activities?

-Gentle exercises can be commenced after 3-4 weeks, however, vigorous exercise should be avoided for 6-8 weeks.
+You will usually require 4 to 6 weeks off work although some people require a longer recovery period.
+You can commence gentle exercises after 6 weeks, however, vigorous exercise should be for 8 weeks.
 It may take 2-3 months before returning to completely normal activity.

 Are there any risks?

-Bleeding: Bleeding can be problematical in about 2% of cases.
-It is possible in cases bleeding that return to the operating theatre will be necessary and sometimes blood transfusion is required.
+Bleeding can be problematical in about 2% of cases.
+It is possible in cases bleeding that return to the operating theatre will be necessary and sometimes require blood transfusion.

-Anaesthesia: The surgery is done under a general anaesthetic and the anaesthetist will be discussing the possible discomforts following anaesthesia.
-Modern anaesthesia is very safe and risks are rare.
+The surgery is done under a general anaesthetic and the anaesthetist will be discussing the possible discomforts following anaesthesia.
 Any questions you have regarding your anaesthetic would be best answered by the anaesthetist at the time of surgery.

-Scarring: All surgery carries risks and every incision leaves a scar.
+All surgery carries risks and every incision leaves a scar.
 Scars do however fade remarkably well over a one to two year period and become much less noticeable.
-The scar of body lifting is never invisible but is placed in a position that is inconspicuous when wearing most clothing or swimming costumes.
+The scar of body lifting is never invisible but Dr in a position that is inconspicuous when wearing most clothing or swimming costumes.

 The scars will often look red and thickened at about three months after surgery as they heal but this is normal and will settle over the following 3-6 months.
 It takes 12-18 months before the scars mature completely, flatten out and lighten in colour.

-Fluid Collection: A seroma is a collection of fluid under the skin and fat.
+A seroma is a collection of fluid under the skin and fat.
 If this occurs it may take a few weeks to absorb.
-Aspiration or sucking out via a needle may be required.
+This may require aspiration or sucking out via a needle.
 Wearing the pressure garment will help reduce this risk.

-Circulation: Although rare, there is a risk of clotting in the veins of the legs.
-The risk of this is about one in 500 and is increased with use of the oral contraceptive pill.
-Such a thrombosis may rarely be complicated by pulmonary embolism ( a clot going to the lung).
-All possible precautions are taken to minimize the risks of thrombosis including use of leg compression devices during surgery, use of TED stockings and anti-clotting injections while in hospital.
+Although rare, there is a risk of clotting in the veins of the legs.
+The risk of this is about one in 500 and increases with use of the oral contraceptive pill.
+All possible precautions are taken to minimise the risks of thrombosis including use of leg compression devices during surgery, use of TED stockings and anti-clotting injections while in hospital.

 Important points to remember before proceeding with surgery: